 The festive season is just around the corner and if you suffer from bad breath you may be working out how you can conceal it when with family and friends at celebratory events.
+Did you know there is a relationship between bad breath and your teeth?

 If you have good teeth cleaning habits you can help to mask the smell of bad breath.
 Even using chewing gum can make your breath fresher sufficiently.
 However, these are only short term solutions to an annoying problem.
 What’s far more important is finding and treating the cause.